opitzconsulting/uitest.js/README.md

 Mobile applications usually control the viewport of an application using a `<meta name="viewport">` tag to adjust the zoom level of the browser.

 The `feature('mobileViewport')` automatically copies this `<meta>` tag form the iframe to the top window so that the zoom level is correct, although the app is loaded in an iframe.

+## Cache buster
+Somtimes, the cache in the browser keeps an old copy of the scripts that we stored on the server or file system.
+A simple solution for this is to add a query parameter with an always changing id to every script tag.
+This is exactly, what the `feature("cacheBusting")` does for normal scripts as well as for scripts included by requirejs.

+Note: If you want to create breakpoints in your browser while cache busting is activated, use the `debugger;` statement in your scripts to manually stop the browser.

 ## Supporting libraries